E. Procedures for Student Grievances Involving Charges of Discrimination

 - Illinois Tech will not be responsible for any expenses incurred by students pursuing any grievances.

-- Students will have the right to present a grievance without prejudice.
+- Students will have the right to present a grievance without prejudice or retaliation.

 - The time limitations established herein are deemed to be binding on all parties involved and will not be waived without the written consent of all parties.